 In the food industry, for example, viscosity will necessarily impact decisions about packaging.
 Getting the product into the container during packaging is one consideration.
 From the perspective of consumers, getting the product to exit the packaging in a convenient manner is certainly important.
 Both will depend largely on the viscosity of the product in question.
 Some products, such as thick salad dressings, may require wide mouths to facilitate use by consumers.
 Others, such as oil and vinegar dressings, for example, may require packaging that limits or regulates flow so that too much isn’t dispensed too quickly.

 Of course, viscosity is a factor that affects many other products and industries as well.
 The formulation and dispensation of everything from paints and glues, to cosmetics and medicinal creams and ointments, will be impacted by viscosity.

-To learn more about how Quadro® Liquids can improve the efficiency, consistency and profitability of your food, cosmetics, pharmaceutical and other process applications, contact us here, or call (519) 900-1442.
-Also, you can request a quote here — a member of our knowledgeable sales staff will get back to you promptly.
+To learn more about how High Shear Mixer Manufacturer Quadro® Liquids can improve the efficiency, consistency and profitability of your food, cosmetics, pharmaceutical and other process applications, contact us here.
+A member of our knowledgeable sales staff will get back to you promptly.